MarcSkovMadsen/awesome-streamlit/README.md

 Further refactoring is guided by by [this](https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7) blog post and the [Angular Style Guide](https://angular.io/guide/styleguide).

-We place our tests in a `test` folder in the root folder organized with folders similar to the `src` folder and file names with a `test_` prefix.
+We place our tests in a `test` folder in the root folder organized with folders similar to the `app` folder and file names with a `test_` prefix.

 ```bash
 .